kemaloksuz/ObjectDetectionImbalance/README.md

 K. Oksuz, B. C. Cam, S. Kalkan, E. Akbas, "Imbalance Problems in Object Detection: A Review", (under review), 2019. [[paper]]

-If you splot a study missing in the repository, you can directly send a request for adding it.
+If you spot a study missing in the repository, you can directly send a request for adding it.

 ## How to request addition of a paper